This Research Award is now closed

 To foster further innovation in these topics, and to deepen our collaboration with academia, Facebook is pleased to invite faculty and graduate students to respond to this call for research proposals pertaining to the aforementioned topics.
 We anticipate awarding a total of up to 10 awards, each of up to $50,000.
 Payment will be made to the proposer’s host university as an unrestricted gift.

-We are interested in proposals that tackle any topics on testing and verification that have potential to have profound impact on the tech sector, based on advances on the theory and practice of testing and verification, and in particular, we welcome proposals that tackle
+We are interested in proposals that tackle any topics on testing and verification that have potential to have profound impact on the tech sector, based on advances on the theory and practice of testing and verification.
+In particular, we welcome proposals that tackle the following:

 - Pay-as-you-go Verification.
 Usually, verification techniques are all or nothing: one gets value only after having specified dependencies and constructed a proof.
 Ideally, one should get value from verification activities proportional to the effort put in in a way that allows the ideal of fully proven code to be approximated and improved steadily, with measurable value.